 Subscribe to our YouTube channel for more educational videos.

-So you’ve decided to invest in long-term paint protection for your car.
+So you’ve decided to get rid of your old car thanks to junk auto removal in Perth, and you’ve not only invested in a new car but you’ve also invested in long-term paint protection for it.
 That’s fantastic.
 But you have some questions about next steps:

 How do you wash a car with Paint Protection Film (also known as Clear Bra) or a Ceramic Coating?
 What are the proper washing techniques?
 How can you avoid damaging or shortening the life of your Paint Protection Film or Ceramic Coating?
 How can you maximize the longevity and appearance of your long-term paint protection?

 We answer those questions and more in the video above.